Informfully/Documentation/docs/source/database.rst

      - URL to the Terms and Conditions.
    * - ``testingPhase``
      - Boolean
-     - Flag which indicates whether the experiment has launched or not.
+     - A flag that indicates whether the experiment has launched or not.
 A true value means that the experiment has not launched yet.
-Once an experiment is launched, it cannot go back to the design phase, no additional users can be added, survey questions cannot be edited, and statements in Feedback surveys tab cannot be edited.
+Once an experiment is launched, it cannot go back to the design phase, no additional users can be added, survey questions cannot be edited, and statements in the Feedback surveys tab cannot be edited.
    * - ``likeSurvey``
      - Object
-     - This field contains the statements that are shown after each article and users can like or dislike.
-For more information about how the object looks like, see below.
+     - This field contains the statements that are shown after each article, and users can like or dislike them.
+For more information about what the object looks like, see below.
    * - ``feedbackEmail``
      - String
-     - E-mail which is shown in the mobile app and users can contact in case of questions.
+     - E-mail, which is shown in the mobile app, allows users to contact the researchers responsible for conducting the experiment in case of questions.
    * - ``explanationTagsDef``
      - Object
-     - Contains objects which define the explanation tags used in the experiment.
-For more information about how the object looks like, see below.
+     - Contains objects that define the explanation tags used in the experiment.
+For more information about what the object looks like, see below.
    * - ``maxNrExplanationTags``
      - Integer
      - Limits the number of explanation tags that can be shown per article.
-Set to 0 in case you want to disable use of explanation tags for the experiment.
+Set to 0 in case you want to disable the use of explanation tags for the experiment.
    * - ``maxCharacterExplanationTagShort``
      - Integer
      - Limits the number of characters that are shown inside the explanation tags of each article preview.